heptarch/heptarch.github.io/drafts/demon.md

 veins in her hand; a stray reflection is impossible.
 She pauses for a moment.
-Parsimony suggests that it is not a stray reflection, but a mirror in an "otherspace" she cannot see.
+Parsimony suggests that it is not a stray reflection, but a mirror in some "otherspace" she cannot see.
 Ellen gathers her lamp, compass, and notepad, and tramps off into the tunnels to learn the precise bearings of the fourth dimension.